For daily standups

 Recommended games

 Word AssociationThe 30-to-60-second standup warmup.
 Every teammate says one word.
-That's it.StandpointOne round of this-or-that takes under a minute.
+That's it.This or ThatOne round of this-or-that takes under a minute.
 Use it when the team needs a quick laugh before the status round.Emoji GuessTwo minutes for a single round.
 Long for a standup, but worth it when the team is back from a holiday or sprint break.Speed SketchFastest game we have.
 Useful as a warmup for design or product standups specifically.

 Common questions